Here's Exactly How Much You Should Be Tipping Wedding Vendors

 Tips are never obligatory―they are supposed to be expressions of appreciation for especially good service.
 That said, unless the service was terrible, would you walk away from a restaurant table without leaving one?
-The same applies to weddings: It is customary to show your gratitude by tipping many of the people involved in making yours a success.
-Here are a few guidelines to help you navigate.
+The same applies to weddings: It's customary to show your gratitude by tipping wedding vendors who were involved in making your celebration a success.
+Here are a few guidelines to help you navigate the world of wedding tipping with ease.

 If your photographer owns the studio, there’s no need to tip him.
 The same goes for bands not booked through an agency and the beauty-shop owner who does your hair.